We take a closer look at how to calculate ROI on a rental property, what makes a good ROI, and why you should care.

 The method you choose will depend on factors that we've already mentioned, such as the loan amount and the financing method used to purchase the property.

-Calculating ROI for rental properties is normally done by subtracting the total operating costs from the total rental income for the year and dividing this number by the mortgage value (or the remaining loan amount) to determine the ROI.
-The formula for this calculation is as follows:
+Calculating ROI for rental properties is normally done by subtracting the total operating costs from the total rental income for the year and dividing this number by the mortgage value (or the remaining loan amount).

 This straightforward calculation provides an estimate of your investment gains or losses.